fillumina/tsid-factory-test/README.md

 The tests consist in the generation of TSIDs by the given factory concurrently and analyzing how many duplicated values were generated and the generation rate.

-See this article about ["How to not use TSID factories"](https://fillumina.wordpress.com/2023/01/19/how-to-not-use-tsid-factories/).
+See the blog article about ["How to not use TSID factories"](https://fillumina.wordpress.com/2023/01/19/how-to-not-use-tsid-factories/).

 This is the result from one test execution on a host with a 4-core, 8-threads CPU: